 Bingle offers easy, straightforward car insurance that's tailored to your needs.

 If you’re looking for simple, hassle-free car insurance, Bingle offers a range of policies designed with you in mind.
 Bingle is an online insurer that aims to provide affordable, easy-to-understand cover for your set of wheels.
-It also offers sizeable discounts to claims-free drivers and a fast online claims service if you ever need to make a claim.
+It also offers sizeable savings to claims-free drivers and a fast online claims service if you ever need to make a claim.

 Read on to discover if they're right for you.